eetusuikkanen/eetusuikkanen.github.io/content/blog/1761380044878-imprs-ost-3/index.md

 I started out with a drumbeat that I played thing on top of, which kind of led to the whole track having this constant 4 on the floor dance/club track feel

-The track it self feels ok, but fitting to theme?
+The track itself feels ok, but fitting to theme?
 Thats a whole other thing 😅   I'm going to probably have to think of an actual made up game which I'm writing for, since without that to "guide" me in a direction I probably will just keep getting stuck/making things that feel *off-theme*....

 And as I write this addition later at night, I actually found a nice little MIT licensed godot space shooter demo game, and I think I'll use that as the game and try and write a menu/main theme, some stage/level music and maybe a mission complete/victory tune.